 Adding a tablespoon of nut butter to your oats can increase satiety, boost heart health, fight inflammation, promote metabolism and much more.
-Almond butter, for instance, contains the muscle-building amino acid L-arginine, which according to Mayo Clinic researchers, is a flat belly miracle worker.
-And a study published in the Journal of the American Medical Association found that consuming 1 ounce of peanut butter at least five days a week can lower the risk of developing diabetes by almost 30 percent!
+Almond butter, for instance, contains the muscle-building amino acid L-arginine, which is a flat belly miracle worker.
+And a study published in the Journal of the American Medical Association found that consuming 1 ounce of peanut butter at least five days a week can lower the risk of developing diabetes!

 Start With Coffee

 As if overnight oats could make breakfast any easier, you can actually fuel your body and get your caffeine fix with one mason jar.
 Simply brew your preferred pot of coffee, combine the correct serving with your oats and store them in the fridge overnight.
 Sounds pretty genius to us!
-P.S. – According to naturopathic doctor and author of The Rockstar Remedy, Dr. Gabrielle Francis, eating protein when drinking coffee reduces the secretion of cortisol.
-High levels of this hormone not only induce to fat storage but are also linked to anxiety and depression.
+P.S., According to a naturopathic doctor and author of The Rockstar Remedy, Dr. Gabrielle Francis, eating protein when drinking coffee reduces the secretion of cortisol.
+High levels of this hormone not only induces fat storage but is also linked to anxiety and depression.

 Say Yes to Matcha Powder

 Matcha is a green tea powder that contains anywhere from 17 milligrams to 109 milligrams of EGCG (a potent fat-burning antioxidant) per serving.
 That means adding it to your oats can boost weight loss and blast flab!
 Just make sure you buy the real stuff from Japan; there are knock-off versions coming out of China that have pesticide residues, aren’t as antioxidant-potent, and don’t taste as good.